jsnow321/OrchidForDynamo/README.md

 ---
 ## Node description and organization
-Nodes are generally seen arranged in four node assemblies depending on the version.
+Nodes are generally arranged in four node assemblies depending the version.
 Two assemblies cover the Revit version and two assemblies cover the Core (Sandbox) version.
 Each of the two sets of assemblies has an assembly for base/standard nodes and an assembly for extensible nodes, mainly dropdown nodes.
-Besides these four, are assemblies covering icons for the nodes present.
+Besides these four, are assemblies covering external applications outside Revit and icons for the nodes present.
-The nodes may also be used as textual scripted functions in code blocks and custom nodes, example using design script as the Dynamo functions.
+The nodes may also be used as textual scripted functions in code blocks and custom nodes, example when using design script in code blocks as the Dynamo functions.

 Inside Dynamo is the Orchid package nodes arranged into different main branches: Common, RevitFamily, RevitMaterial, RevitProject, About, and Applications.
 The last branch covers functions for external applications outside Revit.
 The first four branches covers functions to be used inside Revit. the About branch cover nodes for information about the Orchid package.